 Today would be the final leg of the journey from Narvik, Norway to Singapore.
-My AirBnB host dropped me off at the nearby MRT station and I soone was at KL Sentral.
-The train was waiting and I was soon on board.
+My AirBnB host dropped me off at the nearby MRT station and I was soon at KL Sentral.
+The train was waiting and I got on board.
 The train left a couple of minutes late.

 On my side of the train, I could see sugar cane.
 On the other side, there were tall buildings.